 Beware of the not-too-distant toddler birthday party.
 At some point, shortly after the first few hits of candy and a slice airbrushed, grocery-store sheet cake, the children will lose their shit.
 They will wrestle and carom off the walls.
 Some will chase each other in shouty, random circles.
-Others will just stand with their eyes rolled back in their heads, clutching their goody bags, calling out in guttural, unconscious yelps to some god of confections … As if for mercy.
-Then some mom named Linda, or whatever, will be all: Guess they had too much sugar, tee hee.
+Others will just stand with their eyes rolled back in their heads, clutching their goody bags, calling out in guttural, unconscious yelps to some god of confections…as if for mercy.
+Then some mom named Linda, or whatever, will be all: Guess they all have a sugar rush, tee hee.

 Eventually, your kid crashes in a puddle of inconsolable tears.
 You’ll carry them to the car believing sugar turned them into a demon.
 But did it really?
 Turns out that answer to how sweets can affect your kid’s behavior is a bit more complex.

 Does sugar turn your kid into a hyperactive maniac?
 No. The research is pretty clear that this is a long held parental myth.
 It’s based more on subjective observation than objective fact.
 Sorry.

 The Journal For The American Medical Association published the biggest study busting the link between sugar and hyperactivity.
 This double-blind study concluded that sugar had no effect on behavior for the vast majority of children.
 To which parents said, “But, nuh uh, because Cindy and Johnny nearly killed each other after downing bowls of marshmallow sparkle crunch cereal!”
 But it turns out going bonkers can be in the eye of the beholder.

 Enter another 1994 study from the Journal For Abnormal Child Psychology (read almost exclusively by Stephen King).
 Researchers found that while sugar did not change behavior, parents who were told their kids had just had sugar believed their children’s behavior to be wilder.